Kennuel/JavaIOCExample/readme.md

 # A Simple Example for IOC with Annotations
-Factory method and loader for different approaches to use ioc in java with annotations
+Factory method and loader for different approaches to use ioc in java with interfaces